 MOD USA/9A1/10

-7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services in each relation is pursuant to mutual agreement between administrations*.
+7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services is pursuant to agreement between ROAs.

 Reasons: In light of increased competition, a provision that promotes bilateral agreements between administrations for the provision and operation of international telecommunication services is no longer appropriate.
 The proposed revisions reflect the international telecommunication traffic exchange in competitive environment.